 ISO® 20022 FAQs

-On June 27, 2022, the Board of Governors of the Federal Reserve System announced that the Federal Reserve Banks will adopt the ISO 20022 message format for the Fedwire Funds Service.
-This transition will occur in a single-day implementation on March 10, 2025.
-With this change, the Federal Reserve Banks will discontinue the existing proprietary Fedwire Application Interface Manual (FAIM) format and replace all FAIM messages with ISO 20022 messages.
+On June 27, 2022, the Board of Governors of the Federal Reserve System announced that the Federal Reserve Banks would adopt the ISO 20022 message format for the Fedwire Funds Service.
+This transition occurred in a single-day implementation on July 14, 2025.
+With this change, the Federal Reserve Banks discontinued the existing proprietary Fedwire Application Interface Manual (FAIM) format and replaced all FAIM messages with ISO 20022 messages.
+The Federal Reserve has also announced a November 2026 release with additional ISO 20022 enhancements, including mandatory hybrid postal address formatting and updates to investigation messages.

 The following Frequently Asked Questions should address the basic questions you may have surrounding ISO 20022, and specifically, the Fedwire Funds Service implementation.